- Home

 The prostate

-Bladder – This is where urine is kept.
+- Bladder – This is where pee/wee (urine) is kept.

-Urethra – A tube that takes urine from the bladder to the end of the penis.
+- Urethra – A tube that takes pee/wee from the bladder to the end of the penis.
+The urethra also carries semen during orgasm.

-Testicles – Two small, egg-shaped glands that sit behind the penis in a pouch of skin called the scrotum.
-The testicles make sperm.
+- Testicles – Two small, egg-shaped glands that make sperm.

 You can have prostate cancer without noticing anything is wrong.
-Warning signs may include:
+Or you might notice some warning signs like:

 - blood in the pee

-- Localised – the cancer is small and is contained in the prostate gland
+- Localised – The cancer is small and only in the prostate gland.

-- Locally advanced – the cancer is larger and has spread outside the prostate gland to the pelvic region
+- Locally advanced – The cancer is larger and has spread outside the prostate gland to the area in your abdomen (belly) between the hips.

-- Advanced – the cancer has spread outside of the prostate gland to nearby organs or lymph nodes
+- Advanced – The cancer has spread outside of the prostate gland to other organs or the bones.

 There are different types of treatment for prostate cancer.
 You may have one or more of these treatments:

-- Surgery – removes the prostate gland, called radical prostatectomy
+- This removes the prostate gland (called radical prostatectomy).

-Treatment for prostate cancer can cause problems.
+Treatment for prostate cancer sometimes causes other problems called side effects.
 Some of the common ones include:

-- Trouble controlling peeing – This is because the surgery sometimes damages the muscles around the prostate.
+- Trouble controlling your pee – The surgery sometimes damages the muscles around the prostate.

-- Trouble getting an erection – The nerves that control an erection pass through the prostate.
-Sometimes the nerves are damaged during surgery, because of the position of the cancer.
+- Trouble getting an erection – The nerves that control an erection pass through the prostate; sometimes the nerves are damaged during treatment.

 It is normal for you and your family to have lots of different feelings right now.
 Talking with your doctor, nurse or health care professional will help answer any questions you may have.